rstudio/shiny/_includes/tutorial/reactivity.md

 ### Back to the Code

-Now that we've taken a deeper loop at some of the core concepts, let's revised the source code and try to understand what's going on at a bit finer level of detail.
+Now that we've taken a deeper loop at some of the core concepts, let's revisit the source code and try to understand what's going on in more depth.
 The user interface definition has been updated to include a text-input field that defines a caption.
 Other than that it's very similar to the previous example:

 #### ui.R